Kong/docs.konghq.com/app/_hub/kong-inc/service-protection/overview/_index.md

 <details><summary>Can I use the Service Protection plugin with other rate limiting plugins?</summary>

 {% capture rl_plugins_compatibility %}
 Yes.
-You can rate limit a service with the Service Protection plugin and rate limit a route or a consumer with the other rate limiting plugins.
+You can rate limit a service with the Service Protection plugin, then rate limit routes, consumers, or consumer groups with the other rate limiting plugins.

+{:.note}
-However, we **do not** recommend rate limiting the same service with multiple plugins.
+> **Note:** We don’t recommend using multiple rate limiting plugins on the same **service only**.
+We recommend applying Service Protection on the service, and Rate Limiting (or Rate Limiting Advanced) on the service/consumer pair, for more granular rate limits.

 {% endcapture %}

 {{ rl_plugins_compatibility | markdownify }}